RENOMIZER/ytm-dlp-gui/README.md

 Select the download directory by clicking on the folder icon in the bottom of the window or paste the directory path manualy in the field right next to the button.
 > [!NOTE]
-> If left empty, the file will be downloaded in the program installation directory.
+> If left empty, the file will be downloaded to the home directory.

 ### Step 3
 Select the preferable audio format:
-- MP3 - lightweight but lossy;
+- MP3 - worst quality but great compatibility;
-- OPUS - weights more but quality loss is lower;
+- OPUS - quality identical to MP3 but lower bitrate thus lower size;
-- M4A - weights even more but quality is also better;
+- M4A - weights more than the previous two but quality is also better;
 - FLAC - lossless format, best quality.

-### Step 3.5 (For downloading playlists)
+### Step 4.1 (For downloading playlists)
 Select the order of songs:
 - None - songs won't be ordered;
 - Strict - songs will be ordered according to their positions in playlist.

-### Step 4
-Press "download" button on the left of the URL input field.

-### Step 4.5 (For changing metadata)
+### Step 4.2 (For changing metadata)
 > [!NOTE]
 > Changing metadata unavailable if you are downloading a playlist.